yucheng-03/yucheng-03.github.io/index.md

 This dual - mentoring experience has not only enriched my academic growth but also allowed me to blend the best of both worlds in the pursuit of knowledge.
 </p>
 <p>
 My research interests lie in Biostatistics.
-During my spare time, I enjoy running, reading, playing chess.

 </p>